-At the Meeting, the shareholders will be asked to fix the number of directors of the Company to be elected at six (6).
+At the Meeting, the shareholders will be asked to fix the number of directors of the Company to be elected at seven (7), increasing the current number by one (1).
 Approval of the number of directors will require the affirmative votes of the holders of not less than a simple majority of the votes cast in respect thereof by shareholders represented at the Meeting.
-Unless otherwise directed, the management designees named in the accompanying instrument of proxy intend to vote in favour of fixing the number of directors at six (6).
+Unless otherwise directed, the management designees named in the accompanying instrument of proxy intend to vote in favour of fixing the number of directors at seven (7).